Students with families

 International students bringing children dependants face the greatest difficulties when trying to secure accommodation for your family.
 In recognition of this, a £400 house-hunting grant is available for international students starting their course in 2023/24 academic year who are bringing dependent children to the UK for the duration of their studies.
 Strict terms and conditions apply, please read before you apply online.
 You must be fully enrolled before you can apply.

 House-hunting tips for students with families

-• You should expect to pay around £650 - £800 for family accommodation in Sheffield.
+• You should expect to pay around £800 - £900 for family accommodation in Sheffield or nearby towns.

-• Family accommodation close to the campus is limited and is likely to be more expensive.
+• Family accommodation close to the campus, or to schools, is limited and is likely to be more expensive.

 • You will be able to find more affordable accommodation in areas which are 20-30min bus ride away.
 Please use Travel South Yorkshire to check travel times and costs when considering your accommodation options.